BeamNG/micropytest/README.md

 - Interact with processes via stdin
 - Access stdout/stderr at any point during execution
 - Set custom environment variables and working directories
+- Allow ignoring test files by using `.micropytestignore` files.

 ## Test Filtering